tmick0/gitply/README.md

 - Python (works on 2.7.11+, hangs for some reason on 3.5.1+ -- investigation pending)
 - numpy
 - matplotlib
+- the git client (Python bindings not necessary)

 ## Usage